 Collective Intelligence Assemblies for Cyber Resilience | Current |

-Digital forensic readiness in banking: malicious insider threat | Current |
+Digital forensic readiness for malicious insider threats: case studies in the financial services industry | Current |

 Hoax photographs as information and misinformation | Current |